OctoPrint/OctoPrint-FirmwareUpdater/README.md

 | LPC1768      | lpc1768        |
 | SAM          | bossac         |
 | STM32        | stm32flash     |

+#### Special Note for SKR STM32 Boards
+It seems that SKR have included a custom bootloader which enables their STM32-based boards (SKR Pro v1.1 and SKR Mini E3) to be flashed using the same copy-and-reset procedure as their LPC1768-based boards.  **Please follow the LPC1768 instructions for SKR STM32 boards.**

 Plugin settings vary depending on the flashing tool and are documented below.